sandiegojs/vanilla-browser-docs/docs/ajax.md

 }
 ```

-Lastly just close and send the request with our data using the `send` function.
+Lastly we will use `JSON.stringify` to convert our object to a JSON string and send the request with our data using the `send` function.

 ```js
 var xhr = function(method, path, data, callback) {